 You may link your Bumble account with your Instagram, Facebook or Spotify accounts.
 This allows you to share some information from those accounts directly to your Bumble account (for example, Instagram photos, or your top Spotify artists).

 We only receive the limited information that Instagram or Spotify permits to be transferred (as detailed by Instagram/Facebook/Spotify and agreed by you when you first connect your account from such platforms with your Bumble account).

 If you no longer want to link your Bumble account to your Instagram, Facebook or Spotify account, please visit the settings in your Instagram, Facebook or Spotify account and follow the instructions to remove the Bumble app access permissions.
 Please note that any information already added to your Bumble account from those platforms will not be deleted unless you delete it within your Bumble account as well.

-BFF members will not be able to see chat discussions until they join the specific chat and when they join, they’ll see the full message history.
+You should assume that whatever information you share in BFF, including which Hives you’ve joined, can be seen by any BFF member.
+Please note BFF members will not be able to see chat discussions until they join the specific chat and when they join, they’ll see the full chat history.

 For Users who are California residents, you have the following rights (in addition to those listed at section 10 below) under the California Consumer Privacy Act, and you have the right to be free from unlawful discrimination for exercising your rights under the Act:

 California’s “Shine the Light” law, Civil Code section 1798.83, requires certain businesses to respond to requests from California customers asking about the businesses’ practices related to disclosing personal information to third parties for the third parties’ direct marketing purposes.
 If you wish to find out about any rights you may have under California Civil Code section 1798.83, you can write to us at email@example.com.